 Working together is exactly how I helped my son win so many scholarships and graduate from college debt-free.

-Read more about how parents can play a critical role in helping their students win scholarships in How to Win College Scholarships.
+Read more about how parents can play a critical role in helping their students win scholarships in the How to Win College Scholarships ebooks.

 Here are several scholarships open to high school freshmen:

 Be sure to read: 3 Super Smart College Scholarship Strategies

 Bookmark this page, as I will keep adding scholarships for high school freshmen as I find them.

 You may also like to read: Scholarships for High School Sophomores

 Here is a scholarship open to high school sophomores, juniors, and seniors:

 Monica Matthews is the author of How to Win College Scholarships.
 She helped her own son win over $100,000 in college scholarships and now shares her expertise with other parents and their students.
 She truly has “been there, done that” in regards to helping parents and students navigate the scholarship process.

 Her method of helping students in finding college scholarships, writing unique and compelling scholarship essays, creating amazing scholarship application packets and more, have taught desperate parents to help their own students win thousands of scholarship dollars.

 Monica’s scholarship tips have been featured on many prominent websites and she has been dubbed the “Go-To” expert on college scholarships.